Cogitate-consortium/xnat-edf-fif-et-exporters/README.md

 # xnat-edf-fif-et-exporters
-Backend scripts for the XNAT edf-fif-et importer plugin.
+Backend scripts that export headers that will be used by the XNAT edf-fif-et importer plugin.